 Yes.
 Dr. Naramore and Dr. Wilkerson are experienced and ready to take care of your newborn baby.
-Our Nurse Practitioner and Physician Assistants are also prepared to provide care of your child and monitor their growth during their early years.
+Our Physician Assistants are also prepared to provide care of your child and monitor their growth during their early years.

 Dr. Wilkerson also accepts obstetrical patients.
 If you are planning on having a baby, she will be happy to attend to your care through the birth of your baby and to take care of your newborn.

 Yes.
 Our Family Practice providers monitor your child’s growth and development during their early years of growth.
 They are trained in the care and treatment of early childhood diseases and as your pediatrician we will be happy to discuss such issues as your child’s diet, emotional development, and general healthcare during their visits.